-Even mainstream brands' sets can vary hugely in format support, smart TV platforms, panel technologies, processing techniques, as well as the kinds of casing and stand supports you get along with the screen.
+Even mainstream brands' sets can vary hugely in the kind of smart TV platforms, panel technologies, and processing techniques they use – as well as the kinds of casing and stand supports you get along with the screen.

 If you're still considering LG TVs, Panasonic TVs, Hisense TVs, or TCL TVs, you may want to head to our roundup of the best TVs across all brands.
 But if you just want to know how to tell the difference between Samsung and Sony televisions, this is the guide for you.